-With a residuary gift, you can leave the remainder of your estate, or a percentage of it, once family and friends have been provided for.
+You can leave the remainder of your estate, or a percentage of it, once family and friends have been provided for.
 This is the type of gift many supporters choose to make, because it has the added benefit of keeping its value over time – it isn’t affected by inflation.

-With a pecuniary gift, you can specify a particular amount of money or a valuable saleable item, like a piece of jewellery or furniture, that you would like to leave to one of our charity partners.
+You can specify a particular amount of money or a valuable saleable item, like a piece of jewellery or furniture, that you would like to leave to one of our charity partners.

 After you decide which type of gift you would like to leave, you need to note the official charity name, address and registered charity number to give to your professional advisor.
 We can provide you with our member charity details

 Once written, it makes any past Wills void.

 You can write a new Will with a local solicitor or professional advisor.